rrooggiieerr/Follw.py/README.md

 ## Location retrieval
 The Follw.app Python client tries to retrieve your device location depending on the Operating System abilities.

-For Linux and onder Unices GPSd in combination with a hardware GPS device can be used
+For Linux and other Unices GPSd in combination with a hardware GPS device can be used

 For OS X Core Location Service can be used.
 OS X will ask you to approve Python to use the Core Location Service.